Nutrition Gardens: Growing Healthy Children

 “This project will create a valuable learning environment for local youth as well as provide a supplemental food source in their communities,” Ranieri said.

-Partners: Martin County Office of Community Partnerships, Martin County Solid Waste, University of Florida/IFAS, Keep Martin Beautiful, The Banner Lake Club, Project LIFT, United Way of Martin County, Children’s Services Council, and the Florida Department of Health in Martin County.
+Partners so far: Martin County Office of Community Partnerships, Martin County Solid Waste, University of Florida/IFAS, Keep Martin Beautiful, The Banner Lake Club, Project LIFT, United Way of Martin County, Children’s Services Council, and the Florida Department of Health in Martin County.

 How to Help